 A common anti-climate lobbying tactic is to acknowledge climate change while misleading the general public about the severity of the crisis and turning policymakers away from solutions.

-In 2021, the oil and gas industry spent $115 million on lobbying in the United States on a range of issues, many designed to prevent the passage of policies that are crucial to meet national climate targets.
+In 2023, the fossil fuel industry spent $153 million on lobbying in the United States on a range of issues, many designed to prevent the passage of policies that are crucial to meet national climate targets.
+The bulk of this lobbying expenditure, amounting to $129 million, was directed toward oil & gas interests, with substantial sums also dedicated to natural gas transmission and distribution ($21 million) and coal mining (about $4 million).
 The European Union’s oil and gas industry spent $27 million in 2018 on lobbying.
-With continued pressure from fossil fuel lobbyists, the oil and gas sector exerts an enormous influence on political systems and obstructs critical climate policies.
+With continued pressure from fossil fuel lobbyists, the coal and oil & gas sectors exert an enormous influence on political systems and obstruct critical climate policies.

 Campaign finance contributions from the fossil fuel industry

-According to Open Secrets, the oil and gas industry contributed $133 million to the U.S. congressional election cycle in 2022, and the coal mining industry contributed about $7 million in 2022.
+According to Open Secrets, the oil and gas industry contributed $219 million to the U.S. presidential and congressional election cycle in 2024, and the coal mining industry contributed $9.7 million in 2024.

 For decades, major fossil fuel companies have leveraged their political influence through campaign donations, lobbying associations and close relationships with policymakers.
 This has undermined efforts to decarbonize the economy and stall climate policy.
 By channeling millions of dollars toward political candidates in countries like the U.S., where this is allowed, companies expect decision-makers to create favorable fossil fuel policies and vote in favor of their interests.

-According to Open Secrets, the oil and gas industry contributed $133 million to the U.S. congressional election cycle in 2022, with similar spending in 2020.
-The coal mining industry contributed about $7 million in 2022, 20% less than in 2020.
+According to Open Secrets, the oil and gas industry contributed $219 million to the U.S. presidential and congressional election cycle in 2024, a 47% increase from the previous general election in 2020.
+The coal mining industry contributed about $9.7 million in 2024, 11% more than in 2020.

 A 2020 Proceedings of the National Academy of Sciences study found a positive relationship between members of the U.S. Congress voting against environmental policies and the campaign funding received from fossil fuel companies.
 As long as the fossil fuel industry continues to make major contributions to election campaigns, the transition away from fossil fuels will face significant political obstacles.
 Data on countries in addition to the U.S. will be added when available.